shiv979/shiv979/README.md

 🎓 MCA Student

 I'm passionate about technology and enjoy learning by building.
-Whether it's exploring machine learning, developing web applications, or experimenting with new ideas, I'm always looking for opportunities to grow my skills and create meaningful projects.
+From programming and software development to AI, machine learning, and emerging technologies, I'm always looking for opportunities to grow my skills and create meaningful projects.

 ## 💻 Tech Stack